temisAP/PBL_paneles/README.md

 Where:

-      the first number design the module;
+      the first number design the module
         4 for solar panels
       the second number desgin the subset
         1 for panels per se